ballerina-platform/ballerina-dev-website/learn/guides/ballerina-openapi-support.md

 $ bal openapi -i <openapi contract> [-n |--nullable]
 ```
 - ##### `--with-tests`
 This is optional.
-Work with the client generation command and generate a test boiler-plate for all the remote functions of the generated client.
+It works with the client generation command and generates a boiler-plate test for all the remote functions of the generated client.

 ## OpenAPI Annotation Reference
-The `@openapi:ServiceInfo` annotation support for several usages in the Ballerina OpenAPI tools.
-It contains attributes `contract` , `tag`, `operations`, `failOnErrors`, `excludeTags`, `excludeOperations`, `title`, `version` and `embed` for each particular purpose.
-These attributes are optional in annotation.
+The `@openapi:ServiceInfo` annotation supports several usages in the Ballerina OpenAPI tool.
+It contains attributes such as `contract` , `tag`, `operations`, `failOnErrors`, `excludeTags`, `excludeOperations`, `title`, `version`, and `embed` for each particular purpose.
+These attributes are optional to be used in the annotation.

 ```ballerina
 @openapi:ServiceInfo{